plucafo/work-day-scheduler/README.md

 - **Local Storage:** Tasks entered by the user are saved in the browser's local storage, allowing for persistence across page reloads.
 - **Current Date and Time:** The current date and time are displayed at the top of the page, updating in real-time.

-## Getting Started
-1. Clone the repository to your local machine.
-2. Open the `index.html` file in a web browser to use the Work Day Scheduler.

 ## Usage
 1. Each time block represents an hour of the work day.
 2. Type your tasks into the textarea of the corresponding time block.